QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 At this layer each packet will get latency based on different features that characterize NR.
 For instance, the processing times affect packet latency and it is parametrized by ``L1L2CtrlLatency`` in timeslots.
 This parameter is hardcoded to 2, which indicates that the allocation requires two timeslots before seeing the packet going in the air.
+Furthermore, latency may be impacted by NR processing delays.
+Specifically, setting ``N0Delay`` and consequently ``K0`` to a value greater than 0 will result in additional latency.
+For further information, please refer to Section 2.5.6 of the `NR manual`_.

 It can be noticed that the packet gained 0.19 ms of latency by reaching the time scheduled for transmission and the total transmission of the data of interest requested 54 us.

-Additionally, further propagation delay may be added by the pathloss models.
-In this case, it is assumed that the electromagnetic waves travel at the speed of light.

 Packet drops
 ############
-Packets cannot be dropped in the ``NrGnbPhy``, neither in ``NrSpectrumPhy``, but they may be dropped or distorted by the pathloss model if the SINR is not sufficient for a correct transmission.
+Packets cannot be dropped in the ``NrGnbPhy``, but they may be dropped in ``NrSpectrumPhy`` upon their reception if they are found to be corrupted.
+Whether the packet is corrupted is evaluated in ``NrSpectrumPhy`` by calling the function ``NrErrorModel::GetTbDecodificationStats()`` which takes into account the HARQ history (used for the HARQ model being configured for this simulation, i.e., Chase Combining or Incremental Redundancy.)

 .. _`NR doxygen regarding the LteNrTddSlotType`: https://cttc-lena.gitlab.io/nr/html/group__utils.html#gae35a1a716a8137bb283336e7f988646f
 .. _`doxygen of NrGnbPhy`: https://cttc-lena.gitlab.io/nr/html/classns3_1_1_nr_gnb_phy.html